 Underwater Photographer of the Year 2017

-The Underwater Photographer of the Year 2017 exhibition is on again at the Chavonnes Battery Museum, Clock Tower, V&A Waterfront in Cape Town, from 1st May 2017 to 30th September 2017 sponsored by ORMS.
+The Underwater Photographer of the Year 2017 exhibition is on again at the Chavonnes Battery Museum, Clock Tower, V&A Waterfront in Cape Town, until February 2018 sponsored by ORMS.

 50 intriguing images in 10 categories, 3 exclusively British Waters, with underwater behavior and two new categories for Portrait and Compact, 100 finalists were selected from 20 countries including South Africa, Mexico, Finland, Indonesia, Egypt, Sudan, Norway, Canada, France, Italy and the UK.

 Your adventure commences with a “Dancing Octopus” in the lagoon of the island of Mayotte between Mozambique and Madagascar in the Indian Ocean secured Underwater Photographer of the Year 2017 for Gabriel Barathieu from France.

 While further south along the South Africa coast at Port St John’s we get to see “Dolphins Hunting” on the annual Sardine Run.
 Awarded Highly Commended in the behavior category taken by Greg Lecoeur from France while on holiday in SA last year.

 Runner Up in the behavior category was awarded to the South Africa diver Jean Tresfon for his spectacular image “Humpback whale feeding on Krill” taken a few miles off the Hout Bay coast in the Atlantic Ocean.
 “Suddenly a humpback appeared right in front of me, its huge mouth wide open as it sieved the water for the tiny crustaceans.”[Jean Tresfon]